hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 A circumstance, like this, I lately heard,
 >
-> Am anxious now to know how it occurr'd.
+> Am anxious now to know how it occurred.
 >
 > Jem.
 I'll tell you as I heard it, word for word,
 >